Lawyers New to Higher Education Online Course

 • Research Compliance

-In addition to 14 classes, which will be recorded, in the fall, registrants will also have the opportunity to attend live forums to "meet the experts" and ask live questions, build a NACUA network, and further explore higher education legal topics.
+In addition to 15 recorded classes, in the fall registrants will also have the opportunity to attend live forums to "meet the experts" and ask live questions, build a NACUA network, and further explore higher education legal topics.

 Who Should Participate?